 Cook on slow for 7-8 hours, or on high for 4-5 hours.

-The best way to get a tender roast, that pulls apart nicely is by using a chuck roast, or another roast with a good amount of fat marbled throughout.
+- The best way to get a tender roast, that pulls apart nicely is by using a chuck roast, or another roast with a good amount of fat marbled throughout.
 You can remove the fat when its done, but this will keep the roast nice and tender.
-I also recommend cooking your roast on low instead of high, but if you’re in a rush you can make it work either way.

-I love cooking a roast in the slow cooker for an easy meal, and a great way to have a delicious and hearty meal without any hassle and with the ability to leave the roast cooking, and go about my business for several hours and come back to the best smelling kitchen in the world.
+I love cooking a roast in the slow cooker for an easy meal.
+It’s one of my favorite ways to have a delicious and hearty meal without any hassle.
+And I love that I can leave the cooking, and go about my business for several hours and come back to the best smelling kitchen in the world.
+It’s one of my favorite Sunday dinner meals, especially when we are having friends or family over for dinner because no one can resist this tender and flavorful dish!

 Three Envelope Roast